 MOD AFCP/28A23A2A3/3

-5.529 The use of the bands 19.7-20.1 GHz and 29.5-29.9 GHz by the mobile-satellite service in Region 2 is limited to satellite networks which are both in the fixed-satellite service and in the mobile-satellite service as described in No. 5.526.
+5.529 The use of the bands 19.7-20.1 GHz and 29.5-29.9 GHz by the mobile-satellite service in Region 2 is limited to satellite networks which are both in the fixed-satellite service and in the mobile-satellite service.

 Reasons: Consequential change.
 The proposed amendment to No. 5.526 removes the requirement for UCs to operate in networks which are both in the FSS and in the MSS, allowing UCs to operate in networks which are in the FSS only.